Mississippi Legal Funding

 Mississippi has its fair share of rash drivers.
 According to recent reports by the Centers for Disease Control and Prevention, the average fatality rates of car accidents in the state of Mississippi are more than 20%!
 In the same report, the Centers for Disease Control and Prevention states that these accidents account for economic losses of around $861M with $7 million worth of medical expenses.

 The financial wreckage that these accidents costs is undeniably huge and combined with legal fees, this burden is almost too heavy to bear.
 Most of the time, the plaintiff parties under tremendous financial strain agree to settlement amounts that are way too low than what they actually deserve.
-This is where Delta Settlement Funding comes to the rescue.
+This is where Rapid Lawsuit Funding comes to the rescue.
 You let your attorney negotiate the settlement amount in your favor and buy more time by applying for a pre-settlement lawsuit funding.
 These loans are non-recourse, that is, if you lose your case you won’t have to return back a dime!

 Mississippi Lawsuit Funding FAQs